Sivarama Swami Short biography

 During the 1956 revolution his family emigrated to Canada.
 He studied engineering at McGill University in Montreal but in his final year his interest turned to Oriental philosophies and religions and he found out about the teachings of Krishna Consciousness.

 He joined ISKCON (International Society for Krishna Consciousness) in 1973 and became an initiated disciple of A.C.
 Bhaktivedanta Swami Prabhupada.
 At the age of 29 he accepted the renounced order of life (sannyasa) and received the respectful name, Śivarāma Swami.
 Following his ordination, he dedicated his life to enlightening people and sharing transcendental knowledge.
 He assisted in establishing several temples and served in Canada, USA, Ireland, UK, Romania, Turkey and Hungary.
-He has been a GBC (Governing Body Commission of ISKCON) member since 1986.
+He was a GBC (Governing Body Commission of ISKCON) member from 1986 to 2019.

 He first visited Hungary in 1987 on the invitation of one of the first Hungarian Krishna devotees, Parama Karuna dasa who met him in India seven years earlier.
 His first visits were incognito, he wore a wig and a disguise of regular clothes to cross the border.
 Due to his Hungarian roots and familiarity with the language he could quickly start teaching the “forbidden wisdom” of the Hindu-Vaishnava philosophy in Communist Hungary.
 His encouragement and support gave wonderful inspiration to the Hungarian Krishna devotee community.
 Although his services included overseeing the UK devotee community, he still found the time for regular visits to share this ancient Indian culture with interested young people.
 And, the fall of the Communist regime opened the doors for spiritual seekers.